serderovsh/Desktop-Wallet/README.md

 The TronWatch desktop wallet is currently in beta.

-This is only for the testnet at the moment.
-Do NOT use it for mainnet funds or erc20 tokens.
+It is running on the mainnet, however it is still beta software, it changes often and can contain bugs.
+Use at your own risk.

 You can download the latest releases here:

 https://github.com/TronWatch/Desktop-Wallet/releases/

 You can request features and report bugs here: https://github.com/TronWatch/Desktop-Wallet/issues